 2. Be genuine

-Part of the reason your friend we were talking about earlier is so annoying is because you can tell that they’re not genuine.
+Part of the reason your friend we were talking about earlier is so annoying is that you can tell that they’re not genuine.
 They just want you to buy their product so that they make money, there’s no emotional connection there.

 If you share your business with a genuine tone of writing, people will come.
 Selling is all about emotion, and if you leave that out of your writing, you’re not going to get anyone to buy, let alone your friends.

 When writing about your business on your personal pages, it’s important to stay honest and modest.
 Speak as if you’re speaking to your best friend over a glass of wine, telling her about your new plan.
 Tell your friends why you’re choosing to start this business, what it means to you, and what your goals are.
 People will be supportive of your ventures when you’re willing to share a personal aspect of your life with them.
-And, we get it, Facebook isn’t exactly personal and honest these days, but that’s why you’ll really shine.
+And, we get it, some social media isn’t exactly personal and honest these days, but that’s why you’ll really shine.
 Be the excited, truthful, bright post that shines out among the rest of your friends’ feed.

-3. Don’t forget Instagram
+3. Don’t forget images and video

 We’re certain that if you follow these guidelines, you’ll not only have lovely personal pages with friends that don’t resent you treating them like customers, you’ll have a thriving business page with followers that truly care about your success.
 Good luck, and keep on posting!